 Description of Program

-This interactive Internet Certificate Program is a six-week, 48-hour continuing education program for pharmacists, physicians, nurses, and other health care professionals.
+This interactive Internet Certificate Program is an eight-week, 40-hour continuing education program for pharmacists, physicians, nurses, and other healthcare professionals.
 The program consists of six modules.
 Each module includes reading assignments, study questions, case studies, and test questions.
 Learners interact with practitioners and faculty who are experts in the area of lipid management.

 Who Should Enroll in this Program